Spectrum Bandit Optimization

 \section{Conclusion}

 In this paper, we investigate the problem of sequential spectrum allocation in wireless networks where a potentially large number of channels are available, and whose radio conditions are initially unknown.
 The design of such allocations has been mapped into a generic linear multi-armed bandit problem, for which we have devised efficient online algorithms.
-Lower bounds for the performance of these algorithms have been derived, and they are shown to outperform performance bounds of existing algorithms, both in the stochastic setting where the radio conditions on the various channels and links are modelled as stationary processes, and in the adversarial setting where no assumptions are made regarding the evolution of channel qualities.
+Upper bounds for the performance of these algorithms have been derived, and they are shown be as good as those of existing algorithms, both in the stochastic setting where the radio conditions on the various channels and links are modelled as stationary processes, and in the adversarial setting where no assumptions are made regarding the evolution of channel qualities.
 The practical implementation of our algorithms has just been briefly discussed.
 In particular, proposing efficient distributed implementations of these algorithms seems quite challenging, and we are currently working towards this objective.